 Australia's number one class actions law firm

-Our Class Actions department has the expertise, the resources and the track record to be able to undertake large and complex cases in a diverse range of areas, including:
+Our Class Actions lawyers have the expertise, the resources and the track record to be able to undertake large and complex cases in a diverse range of areas, including:

 - Shareholder class actions involving disclosure obligations, misleading and deceptive conduct by companies in takeovers, in prospectuses and in releases to the ASX